 The Hidden Carcinogen in Everyday Products

 1,4-Dioxane is lurking in everyday products.
 It occurs as byproduct of a manufacturing process called ethoxylation and is found in many common household products.
-Approximately 46% of personal care products, including detergents, dishwashing soaps, shampoos, cosmetics, deodorants, and body lotions, contain 1,4-dioxane.
-1,4-Dioxane can even be found in baby wipes and baby shampoos.
-It can also be found in pesticides and packaging materials and remains in the formulation of some paints, solvents, inks, and varnishes.
+1,4-Dioxane was found in 65 out of 80 products (including shampoos, body washes, baby products, laundry detergents, hand and dish soaps) that CCE had independently tested earlier this year.
+Products tested had 1,4-dioxane levels as high as 17,000 ppb.
 The elevated levels found in many laundry detergents make laundromats a potential point-source of contamination for 1,4-dioxane.
 Some laundry detergents have been found to have the highest levels of 1,4-dioxane of any consumer products, with levels over 50 parts per million, a concentration equivalent to over 100,000 times the EPA's Cancer Risk Guideline for drinking water.

 Since 1,4-dioxane is a manufacturing byproduct, it is not listed on the labels of household products, making it nearly impossible for consumers to make safe, informed choices.
 Consumers can look for the 'ethoxylated' ingredients, which may indicate the presence of 1,4-dioxane.
 The names of those ingredients often include "-eth" or "-oxynol" in part of their names, such as "phenoxyethanol."
 Two of the most common ingredients that are problematic for 1,4-dioxane contamination are "sodium laureth sulfate" and "potassium laureth phosphate".
 While manufacturers can remove 1,4-dioxane from products simply and cheaply, and the FDA recommends that manufacturers do so, many companies do not take that extra step.
 The FDA needs to require the removal of this chemical; it should not be a voluntary option.